GuentherFroestl/ng2-websockets/README.md

-# ng2-websockets
+# ng2.0-websockets
 Example project of using WebSockets in an Angular 2 application.

-This project consists of two parts, a client (angular2.rc6) and server part (Nodejs 4.x).
+This project consists of two parts, a client (angular2 release and server part (Nodejs 4.x).

 ## Server
 - Download or clone the repo and run `npm install` in the server directory to install server dependencies.